Raviteja-55/live-weather-forecast-app/README.md

-# live-weather-forecast-app
-A mobile responsive weather forecast web application using HTML, CSS, and JavaScript.
-Fetches real-time weather data from OpenWeatherMap API.
+🌦️ Live Weather Forecast App
+A simple and beautiful web application to check live weather conditions and a 5-day forecast for any city in the world using the OpenWeather API.

-1) Features :
+🚀 Features :

-* Real-time weather data
-* Search by city name
+🔍 Search weather by city name

-* Mobile responsive layout
+📍 Get weather using your current location

+🌡️ Shows temperature, humidity, wind speed, and description

+📅 5-Day weather forecast

+🌗 Celsius / Fahrenheit toggle

-* Clean and modern UI
+🎯 Clean UI with responsive design

-2)  Technologies Used :

-* HTML5
-* CSS3
-* JavaScript (ES6)
+⚠️ Error handling for wrong cities / no internet

+⚡ Fast API calls

+🛠️ Tech Stack :

+HTML / CSS / JavaScript

-* OpenWeatherMap API
+OpenWeatherMap API

+📂 Project Structure  :

+/live-weather-forecast
+│── index.html
+│── style.css
+│── script.js
+│── assets/
+│── README.md

+🧪 How to Use :

+Enter a city name

+Click Search

+View live weather details

+Scroll for 5-day forecast

+Switch °C ↔ °F

 // And Finally What I Learned Through this project